Home » Healthy Nutrition » Nutritious Food

 • Fatty acids are crucial to proper metabolic function and operation

 Omega-3 fatty acids are a group of unsaturated fatty acids that are nutritionally very important.
 The essential omega-3 fatty acids are: eicosapentaenoic acid (EPA), docosahexaenoic acid and alpha linoleic acid (ALA).
 Omega-3 fatty acids and omega-6 fatty acids cannot be produced by the body.
 They are essential nutrients and therefore must be obtained from food.
 Nearly all polyunsaturated fat consumed in the human diet is from essential fatty acids.
-Omega-3 and omega-6 be found in shellfish, fish, flax seed oil, hemp oil, rapeseed oil (canola), soya oil, chia seeds, sunflower seeds, pumpkin seeds, walnuts and leafy vegetables.
+Omega-3 and omega-6 can be found in shellfish, fish, flax seed oil, hemp oil, rapeseed oil (canola), soya oil, chia seeds, sunflower seeds, pumpkin seeds, walnuts and leafy vegetables.

 Omega-3 and omega-6 are essential fatty acids (EFAs).
 They are called EFAs because they are essential to human metabolism.
 They play a critical role in numerous metabolic processes, and research has shown that a deficiency in essential fatty acids, or where the balance of EFA types is not right, that may be a contributing factor in the development of a number of illnesses, one of which may be osteoporosis.